Table of Contents

 Section 1.
 Definition

-The DSSL is committed to creating a space that is welcoming, inclusive, and safe for all our members.
-This Article serves to institute the policy written by the Harassment Working Group and passed at the 2017 National DSA Convention known as Resolution 33.
-This Article should be interpreted as conforming with Resolution 33 wherever reasonable.
+The chapter is committed to creating a space that is welcoming, inclusive, and safe for all our members.
+This article serves to institute the policy passed by the 2025 National Convention known as the Unified Grievance Policy (UGP).

-All members of the DSSL including leadership shall adhere to the DSSL Code of Conduct adopted on May 9th 2021 as well as the Community Agreement.
+All members of the chapter including leadership shall adhere to the chapter Code of Conduct adopted in 2025 as well as the Community Agreements.
+Violation of either the Code of Conduct, Community Agreements, or the UGP may result in disciplinary measures as outlined in the UGP.

 ARTICLE 17: Officer Pluralism.